unixorn/awesome-zsh-plugins/README.md

 - [completion-generators](https://github.com/zetlen/zsh-completion-generators) - Has a table of tool names and the commands for outputting completion scripts for those tools.
 On every load, will check that table and run the completion command for every tool found in your `$PATH` and save its output to a file `toolnam`e.
 If the path of this repo is in `$fpath`, completions will work immediately.
 - [complgen](https://github.com/adaszko/complgen) - Generates completion scripts for bash/fish/zsh from a man-page/EBNF-like grammar.
 The resulting standalone scripts require only the target shell to be present.
 - [crazy-complete](https://github.com/crazy-complete/crazy-complete) - Every program should have autocompletion in the shell to enhance user experience and productivity. `crazy-complete` helps solve this task by generating robust and reliable autocompletion scripts.
+- [gitstar](https://gitstar.ai) - Follow GitHub developers, see their activity feed, and discover trending repos in your stack.
 - [manpage-completion-generator](https://github.com/umlx5h/zsh-manpage-completion-generator) - Generats ZSH completions from man pages.
 Requires [create_manpage_completions.py](https://github.com/fish-shell/fish-shell/blob/master/share/tools/create_manpage_completions.py) which is installed by the fish shell
 - [oclif completion generator](https://github.com/MunifTanjim/oclif-plugin-completion) - Generates shell completions for commands lacking them.
 - [oh-plugin](https://github.com/mbergo/oh-plugin) - Helps you install plugins for [oh-my-zsh](https://ohmyz.sh) by typing `oh-plugin install repository_address`.